Poza Seca, Sistema Zacaton

 The water in sinkholes of Sistema Zacatón is warm – most likely due to the heat of volcanic processes below the thick layer of Cretaceous limestone.
-These same volcanic processes cause acidification of groundwater.
+These same volcanic processes cause the acidification of groundwater.
 And this warm, acidic water of course easily dissolves the limestone, gradually creating an underground void.
 When such void is large enough, the ceiling collapses and thus it gradually rises up.
-At some moment the last collapse takes place, water has reached daylight and sinkhole has appeared!
+At some moment the last collapse takes place, water has reached daylight and a sinkhole has appeared!

 Such process is very rare in nature.

 Unknown life below

 We can be sure that at the moment of closure Poza Seca contained several species of microorganisms.
 These microorganisms were encapsulated and had to face life without light.
 It is possible that with some adaptation they have survived and evolved into unique species.

 Research of such waterbody is a complex engineering problem – it seems to be impossible without an imminent threat to this whole ecosystem.

 The fact that the travertine lid of Poza Seca is located at the level of present-day water level means that it has formed comparatively recently.
-This is attested by valuable find – next to Poza Seca there have been found fossils of mammoth – molars and tusks.
+This is attested by valuable finds – next to Poza Seca there have been found fossils of mammoth – molars and tusks.
 These fossils were lithified in dense travertine.
-As mammoths lived here some 10,000 years ago, this discovery might mean that active formation of a lid over Poza Seca took place in this time period.
+As mammoths lived here some 10,000 years ago, this discovery might mean that the active forming of a lid over Poza Seca took place in this time period.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010